 You can generally request expedited processing through the USCIS Contact Center at 1 (800) 375-5283 after you have obtained a receipt notice.
-The USCIS Contact Center will not be able to refer the expedite request to the appropriate office without a receipt number.
+The USCIS Contact Center will not be able to refer the expedited request to the appropriate office without a receipt number.
 When you call to request expedited processing, the USCIS Contact Center creates and forwards a service request to the office with jurisdiction over your application or petition.

 How long will an expedited request take?

 After receiving the service request, the reviewing office may request additional documentation to support expedited processing.
-A decision on an expedite request is not an approval or a denial of the underlying benefit request.
+A decision on an expedited request is not an approval or a denial of the underlying benefit request.
 The expedited decision simply informs the requestor whether USCIS will take the benefit request out of date order and issue a decision (approval or denial) faster than the normal processing time.
-NOTE: Even if USCIS approves the expedite request, it may take several weeks for the documents to be issued.
+NOTE: Even if USCIS approves the expedited request, it may take several weeks for the documents to be issued.